-- Scheduling of pharmacists/technicians

-Customer/patient relations

-- Error management

-- ASSIGNMENT: Use a grid or table to describe each team member's responsibilities

-- 7. Demonstrate ethical, professional behavior at all times and describe their importance (Outcome 4.4; PHAR 251, 350) - □ Student identifies policies at the site that are meant to ensure compliance with HIPAA - Student and preceptor discuss professionalism, and the student defines what it means to be "professional" - □ Student recognizes the importance of professionalism when observing a pharmacist interacting with physicians, patients, and colleagues - □ Student always demonstrates professionalism when communicating with physicians, patients and colleagues - 8.
-Describe how culture, language, and health literacy may impact the delivery of healthcare services (Outcome 3.5; PHAR 251) - □ Student identifies one minority, immigrant, refugee or underserved population at the site - Student discusses the possible barriers to effective delivery of healthcare to that population ASSIGNMENT: Student identifies any potential health disparities for this population and writes a one-page paper discussing how one's culture may impact health disparity citing specific examples - 9.
-Provide effective medication information to patients regarding prescription and non-prescription therapies (Outcome 2.1, 3.6; PHAR 350) - □ Student describes the role of the pharmacist in counseling patients on medications and observes the pharmacist counsel a patient on at least one (1) prescription medication and one (1) over-the-counter medication - □ Student performs at least three (3) practice counseling session with pharmacy personnel and the preceptor offers constructive feedback

-10. Demonstrate fundamental drug information skills (Outcome 1.1; PHAR 251, 350)

-Student identifies at least three (3) drug information sources available to the practice site ASSIGNMENT: Student utilizes one or more of the resources available at the site to describe the mechanism, severity, likelihood and consequences of two (2) drug interactions encountered during the experience (a total of 4 drugs, 2 pairs)

-ASSIGNMENT: Student types a list of five (5) non-controlled prescription medications and five (5) controlled substances (generic and trade name) that were seen during experience.
+ASSIGNMENT: Use a grid or table to describe each team member's responsibilities 7. strate ethical, professional behavior at all times and describe their importance (Outcome 4.4; PHAR 251, 35 Student identifies policies at the site that are meant to ensure compliance with HIPAA Student and preceptor discuss professionalism, and the student defines what it means to be "professional" Student recognizes the importance of professionalism when observing a pharmacist interacting with physicians, patients, and colleagues Student always demonstrates professionalism when communicating with physicians, patients and colleagues 8. pe how culture, language, and health literacy may impact the delivery of healthcare services (Outcome AR 251) Student identifies one minority, immigrant, refugee or underserved population at the site ASSIGNMENT: Student identifies any potential health disparities for this population and writes a one-page paper discussing how one's culture may impact health disparity citing specific examples 9. e effective medication information to patients regarding prescription and non-prescription therapies me 2.1, 3.6; PHAR 350) Student describes the role of the pharmacist in counseling patients on medications and observes the pharmacist counsel a patient on at least one (1) prescription medication and one (1) over-the-counter medication Student performs at least three (3) practice counseling session with pharmacy personnel and the preceptor offers constructive feedback 10 Demor nstrate fundamental drug information skills (Outcome 1.1; PHAR 251, 350) 10.
+ASSIGNMENT: Student utilizes one or more of the resources available to the practice site mechanism, severity, likelihood and consequences of two (2) drug interactions encountered during the experience (a total of 4 drugs, 2 pairs) ASSIGNMENT: Student types a list of five (5) non-controlled prescription medications and five (5) controlled substances (generic and trade name) that were seen during experience.
 For each medication list the therapeutic class and most common side effects